shubhamV123/react-resume-builder/README.md

 - There are two type of generic components currently `Section`(professional experience like) and `DescriptionList` (certificationa and award like).
 Choose based on the requirement. _Currently you have to add manually add in `Resume.js` for your requirement field.
 I have plan in future to handle this dynamically_

-### Constraints

-1. This web app is _not mobile friendly_ and I have no plan to make it responsive.
-I removed view port so that atleast you can access desktop view in mobile.
-All functionaliy will be remain there

 ## Available Scripts

 ### npm start